 Important Notice: Users of DU VideoManager, DU CourseMedia videos (excluding images and audio), TechSmith Relay, Relay Wrangler, and faculty who are using videos in Canvas, will be impacted by the transition over to Kaltura, which will be a campus-wide rollout beginning in the Spring Quarter of 2020.

 What is Kaltura?

 - Kaltura – Company name

 - Kaltura – Canvas Integration: Canvas integration with rich-text editor menu.

-- Kaltura My Media: Your private personal collection of all your uploaded videos located in Kaltura-Canvas.
-Student can not see media that belongs to the instructor on their My Media page, students will see only their media on their My Media page.
+- Kaltura My Media: Your private collection of all your uploaded videos located in Canvas.
+Students can not see media that belongs to the instructor on their My Media page, students will see only their media on their My Media page.

-- Kaltura – MediaSpace: Video portal website that supports public and private channels
+- Kaltura – MediaSpace: A non-Canvas video portal website that supports public and private channels.

 - Kaltura – Go: A mobile app for Apple and Google devices that allows you to record smart phone videos and upload videos into DU MediaSpace